AlecAivazis/redux-responsive/README.md

 [![Build Status](https://travis-ci.org/AlecAivazis/redux-responsive.svg?branch=master)](https://travis-ci.org/AlecAivazis/redux-responsive)

-Semver is strictly followed.
-For migration instructions, see the [changelog](https://github.com/AlecAivazis/redux-responsive/wiki/Changelog).

 # Why Use a Flux Store for Responsive Behavior?

 redux-responsive **does not require that you use React as your view library**.
 However, since that is what is commonly used alongside redux, this documentation employs common React patterns.